(keep reading to learn what happened)

 Halo Nightclub Update - What Happened Next?

-The Bar Rescue episode was originally filmed back in February, 2018.
-By the time the episode aired in May 2019, Halo Nightclub was officially closed.
+However, remember that the Bar Rescue episode was originally filmed back in February, 2018.

 It really does seem like the new bar never got off the ground because the Halo Restaurant and Bar Yelp page only had two reviews, and one of those reviews was left after it was already closed.